bosonprotocol/widgets/docs/commit-widget.md

 # The Commit Widget

-## Committing to a Boson Product using the Boson Widget
+## Integrating ‘Commit’ functionality using the Boson Widget

-With the Boson Commit Widget, Sellers can now allow their Customers to Commit to a Boson Product on their own domains.
+With the Boson Commit Widget Sellers can allow their customers to commit to a Boson offer on their own domains.

 The Boson Commit Widget allows Sellers to simply embed, via a few lines of code, commit functionality of their products into an existing website.